 Now by this point in history The FA itself had already been around for just over 50 years, plus the FA Cup had been running just over 40 years.
 The FA during that time I’d have said was very quite progressive in business, they knew they were there for the purpose of the people.
-During this time of war the entertainment and escapism was very much needed.
+During this time of war entertainment and escapism was very much needed.

-To see where the game has come from then until today is astounding.
+To see where the game has come from is astounding.
 The ideas of a business side to a club being very much integrated in The FA’s plans.
 However I wonder what they would think as to HOW big the business of football has become with transfer fees, stadiums, sponsorship, club buying/selling…the list goes on.
 Plus not to mention £200 in those days as an annual pay for a player if I have used correct sources would only be around £12-14 000 in todays money.

 Yet the article does show the ideologies of that time and sadly can still reflect slightly into todays sport world, the stiff upper lip approach still being taken when it comes to mental health.
-Yet today improvements have most definitely been made in comparison to then.
+Today, improvements have most definitely been made in comparison to then.
 Players who had served as soldiers could be perfectly capable of getting back onto the field physically but the aspect of mental health just being disregarded.

 The final paragraph states how spectators who watch on a Saturday afternoon have little thought for the morals of the game and the authorities have had to contend with such problems.
 This again in football even 99 years later still proves to be a problem.
-Not saying all football fans are ‘hooligans’ but problems still do lie in fans/spectators behaviour.